JetBrains/intellij-scala/README.md

 To run and distribute a modified version of the plugin in a regular IntelliJ instance, you need to package it.

-1. on the sbt shell, run `packagePluginCommunityZip`.
+1. on the sbt shell, run `packagePluginZip`.
 This will output the generated plugin zip location (typically into `<project directory>/target/scala-plugin.zip`).
 2. In IntelliJ, open Preferences, section Plugins, choose "Install plugin from disk..." and navigate to the scala-plugin.zip
 3. Restart IntelliJ